-The new features in v6.1 are:
+The features in v6.1 were:

-- 1. ORCID support for preprints, - 2. improved author, affiliation and collaboration mark up, - 3. reintroduced the old AASTeX v5.2 \received, \revised, \accepted, and \published commands plus added the new \submitjournal command to document which AAS Journal the manuscript was submitted to, plus
+- 1. ORCID support for preprints, - 2. improved author, affiliation and collaboration mark up, - 3. reintroduced the old AASTeX v5.2 \received, \revised, \accepted, and \published commands plus added the new \submitjournal command to document which AAS Journal the manuscript was submitted to, plus - 4. new typeset style options.